tokiclover/mkinitramfs-ll/README.md

 DOCUMENTATION
 -------------

-See mkinitramfs-ll(1) for more on kernel command line options
+See mkinitramfs-ll(1) for more info on kernel command line options

-See mkinitramfs-ll(8) for more on the build script options
+See mkinitramfs-ll(8) for more info on the build script options

 COPYING
 -------